Skip to main content

 • Conditional execution: Use shell scripting to run commands only under specific conditions

-I still remember the excitement I felt when I implemented my first conditional build that automatically deployed to different environments based on Git branches.
-It felt like watching a robot make intelligent decisions based on my instructions!
+I implemented my first conditional build that automatically deployed to different environments based on Git branches, and it was a turning point - suddenly the pipeline could make intelligent decisions based on simple rules.

-Common BuildSpec.yml Pitfalls and How to Troubleshoot Before They Cause Problems
+Common BuildSpec.yml Pitfalls and How to Avoid Them

-5. Command sequence errors: Commands run in strict sequence—ensure dependencies are installed before they’re used
+5. Command sequence errors: Commands run in strict sequence.
+Make sure dependencies are installed before they’re used.

-Learning from real-world examples has always been my preferred way to master new concepts.
-Here’s a buildspec.yml example I’ve used in production for a React application deployed to AWS Amplify:
+Here’s a buildspec.yml I’ve used for a React application deployed to S3 with CloudFront:

 version: 0.2